 Advanced Muay Thai Hand Wrap Technique

-This is the advanced technique used for hand wraps.
+This is the advanced technique used for hand wraps in Muay Thai.

-- Next you need to move the hand wrap down your fingers and put the bundle on your knuckles, using your right thumb and index finger to squeeze the bundle and hold it in its place.
+- Move the hand wrap down your fingers and place the bundle on your knuckles, squeezing it with your thumb and index finger.

-- It’s time to take the wrap and loop it around your knuckles for three or more times ensuring the protective bundle is on top of your knuckles and that it’s not slipping in any direction.
+- Loop the wrap around your knuckles three or more times to ensure the protective bundle is secure and not slipping.

-- After this you need to take your wrap from your knuckles and move it down across your hand and under your thumb looping it around it.
+- Take the wrap from your knuckles and across your hand, under your thumb, looping around it.

-- After making the loop around your thumb, take the wrap and move it over and across your wrist making some more loops around it as well.
+- Move the wrap over and across your wrist, making loops around it.

-- Now take the wrap from the inside of your wrist and move it over the top of your hand through the opening between middle and index fingers, then make a loop of your wrap around your knuckles and hold it there.
+- Take the wrap from the inside of your wrist and move it over the top of your hand through the opening between your middle and index fingers.
+Loop it around your knuckles and hold it there.

-- You’re going to now take the wrap from your knuckles and move it down along the top of your hand, and make a loop around your wrist.
+- Take the wrap from your knuckles down along the top of your hand and make a loop around your wrist.

-- After doing this, taking the wrap from the inside of your wrist you will move it along the top of your hand through the opening between middle and ring fingers, and making a loop around your knuckles to hold it there.
+- Take the wrap from the inside of your wrist along the top of your hand through the opening between the middle and ring fingers.
+Loop it around your knuckles to hold it there.

-- At this point you’re going to take the wrap from your knuckles and continue to move it down across the top area of your hand and then loop that around your wrist.
+- Take the wrap from your knuckles and continue across the top area of your hand, then loop it around your wrist.

-- You’re going to start from the inside area of your wrist and move the wrap across to the top of your hand and through the opening between your ring and pinky fingers, and then loop it around your knuckles to hold it there.
+- Start from the inside area of your wrist and move the wrap across to the top of your hand and through the opening between your ring and pinky fingers.
+Loop it around your knuckles to hold it there.

-- Finally, you’ll take the wrap from your knuckles and move it down the top of your hand and then looping it around your wrist.
+- Take the wrap from your knuckles down the top of your hand and loop it around your wrist.

 Muay Thai Gloves